Serving Young Families Since 1988

 In 2001, the center became an independent 501 (c) 3 non profit organization, taking the name "Nonnie Hood Parent Resource Center" in honor of one of its original founders.
 At that time, the PRC moved to its current home in downtown Corning above the library, where its central location supports its vision of strong, happy families connected to their community.

-Click here to read an interview with Nonnie Hood!
+Click here to read a 2018 interview with Nonnie Hood!